Stephen Strange (Marvel Cinematic Universe): Film

 Benedict Cumberbatch portrays Stephen Strange in the films Doctor Strange (2016), Thor: Ragnarok (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), Spider-Man: No Way Home (2021), and Doctor Strange in the Multiverse of Madness (2022), where he also plays three alternate versions of the character.

 Animation

-Cumberbatch voices an alternate version of Strange called Doctor Strange Supreme in three episodes of the Disney+ series What If...?
+Cumberbatch voices an alternate version of Strange called Doctor Strange Supreme in six episodes of the Disney+ series What If...?
 (2021): "What If...
 Doctor Strange Lost His Heart Instead of His Hands?", "What If...
-Ultron Won?", and "What If... the Watcher Broke His Oath?", as well as a zombie Strange in "What If...
+Ultron Won?", "What If... the Watcher Broke His Oath?", "What If...
+Kahhori Reshaped the World?", "What If...
+The Avengers Assembled in 1602?", and "What If...
+Strange Supreme Intervened?", as well as a zombie Strange in "What If...
 Zombies?!".
-An alternate version of the character will appear in the Disney+ series Spider-Man: Freshman Year (2024).
+An alternate version of the character appears in the Disney+ series Your Friendly Neighborhood Spider-Man (2025), voiced by Robin Atkin Downes.
+Strange, along with Spider-Man and the events of No Way Home, are referenced in the Sony Pictures Animation film Spider-Man: Across the Spider-Verse (2023).

 Fictional character biography

 Early life

 As a child, Stephen Strange plays on a frozen pond with his sister, Donna, who falls through the ice and drowns, causing Strange to lament his inability to save her.
 He becomes a doctor, and through years of study and practice, hones his skills to a high level.